Sirv REST API

 401 - Unauthorized

-A 401 error occurs when the bearer token is invalid or expired.
-Tokens expire after 20 minutes.
+A 401 error is returned when the bearer token is invalid or has expired.
+You can choose an expiry between 5 and 604800 seconds (7 days).
+By default, tokens will expire after 20 minutes.

 Retrying a 401 will not succeed.
-If your application experiences a 401, it should re-authenticate (get a new token).
+If your application receives a 401 response, it should get a new token then try again.

 429 - Rate Limit (Too Many Requests)